ipspace/blog/content/posts/2022/09/interfaces-ports.md

 Those cables had physical limitations.
 For example, the [thin coax cable](https://en.wikipedia.org/wiki/10BASE2) used in early Ethernet networks could not be longer than 185 meters due to signal degradation across longer distances.
 At the same time, the maximum distance between two nodes on a single Ethernet network (dictated by the collision detection logic) could be significantly larger.
 A solution was obvious (and used for decades in telephony networks): use a repeater ([also called a hub](https://en.wikipedia.org/wiki/Ethernet_hub)) that would regenerate the signal.
 The [IEEE Ethernet standard](https://en.wikipedia.org/wiki/5-4-3_rule) allowed you to use up to four repeaters between two stations.

 It made no sense to call the hub cable attachment points _interfaces_ because there was nothing behind them but a bit repeater, so we called them _ports_.
+Contrary to routers, hubs used the same layer-2 technology on all ports.

 When DEC introduced bridges (one of the [worst decisions ever made in networking](https://blog.ipspace.net/2010/07/bridges-kludge-that-shouldnt-exist.html)), they decided to use the hub terminology -- bridges had ports.